Systems with Quantum Dimensions

+and therefore the full symmetry is enhanced to $\mathrm{U}(2)$ \cite{Cariglia:2014ysa,Calixto:2019qwm}.
+In the limit $N_1=N_2=d$ (i.e. $d=k$), when we recover an ordinary QM system, this additional symmetry reduces to a $\mathrm{U}(1)$ phase transformation on the eigenstates of $\mathcal{H}$.

-where the complex numbers $U_{ij}$ form a $2\times2$ unitary matrix $U$.
-Since the two mixed states are degenerate, the transformation leaves the Hamiltonian $\hat{H}_0$ invariant.
-Note that the symmetry operator represented by $U$ mixes states with different dimensionality, in contrast with the simple generalized symmetry \eqref{symoper}, and therefore corresponds to a new symmetry not present in regular QM systems.
+Note that the symmetry operator represented by $U$ mixes states with different dimensionality, in contrast with the simple generalized symmetry \eqref{gengroup}, and therefore corresponds to a new symmetry not present in regular QM systems.
 Symmetries of this form provide a map between the lower- and higher-dimensional states of the Hilbert space.
 For this reason, they could potentially be useful for understanding higher-dimensional systems in terms of their lower-dimensional counterparts.

 However, the presence and structure of this additional symmetry typically depend on how the system is defined.
 In ordinary QM, shifting the vacuum energy by a constant is not directly measurable.
 However, when several such ordinary QM systems are assembled together into a QD system according to the rules \eqref{hilbertspace} and \eqref{totham1}, individual constant shifts in the fixed-$d$ Hamiltonians can result in observable effects, such as an altered symmetry structure.
 The situation is analogous to a case in which an ordinary QM system is constructed from two subsystems $A$ and $B$.
 If the systems are interacting, one cannot offset the vacuum energy of systems $A$ or $B$ individually without affecting the physics.
 The system is invariant only under the vacuum shift of the combined system, i.e., when the energy levels of $A$ and $B$ shift by the same amount.